The Rundown

 - The calorie count is a little low for active Dobes

-Dobermans are susceptible to kidney and liver disease, and if your Dobe has been recommended a low-protein diet by their vet for this reason, Diamond Naturals Adult Dry Dog Food is a great choice.
+Dobermans are susceptible to kidney and liver disease.
+If your pooch has been recommended a low-protein diet by their vet for this reason, the Diamond Naturals Dry Dog Food is an excellent choice.

 click to see more